Matej Jelić: MŠK Žilina

 Jelić joined MŠK Žilina in the summer of 2013.
 On 28 July 2013, he scored a goal on his competitive debut for Žilina in a 3–1 league victory over FC ViOn Zlaté Moravce.
 In the 2014–15 season, Jelić became the league's joint top scorer (alongside Jan Kalabiška) with 19 goals.
 Overall, he scored 29 goals for MŠK Žilina in 67 league appearances, he also added 8 goals in the qualifying rounds of the UEFA Europa League.

 SK Rapid Wien

-On 31 August 2015, official website of MŠK Žilina announced departure of Matej Jelić to Austrian side SK Rapid Wien.
+On 31 August 2015, MŠK Žilina announced the departure of Jelić to Austrian side SK Rapid Wien.
 He signed a four-year contract until the summer of 2019.

 HNK Rijeka (loan)

 On 21 July 2017, Jelić was loaned to HNK Rijeka until the end of the season, with a buying option.